Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Study Questions.md

 # Preventive Maintenance and [[Troubleshooting]]
-1. What are the benefits of preventative maintenance? reduces wear and tear, hardware and software problems, computer down time, repair costs, and the number of equipment failures.
+1. What are the benefits of preventative maintenance? improves equipment life and stability, reduces wear and tear, and computer down time, prevents hardware and software problems, increases data protection, saves money via repair costs, and the number of equipment failures.
-Improves data protection, equipment life and stability, and saves money

 2. In your own words, what is troubleshooting? the process of using observation, testing, and documentation in conjunction with each other to problem solve